Welcome to the beta version of the new Women & Golf website. Our web monkeys are still hard at work and welcome your feedback.

 Could BSB one day go to Anglesey Circuit?

 Why not?
-After all, is it really a ‘British’ Superbike Championship if we don’t have rounds in Wales and Northern Ireland…….?
+After all, is it really a ‘British’ Superbike Championship if we don’t have a round in Wales?

 Bishopscourt